All Episodes

 Welcome to your Rumble Morning lineup.

-Stephen, he's got a great show.
+Steven, he's got a great show.

-Louder with Crowder, sending all of those great viewers from the Mug Club.
+Louder with Crowder sending all of those great viewers from the Mug Club.

 I appreciate you guys coming and watching the noon hour on Rumble Live.